29 Mar Horizontal Directional Drilling Ties Progress to Preservation in Hudson River Valley

 HDD — a Business That’s Cleaner for the Environment

-In October, SEDD mobilized 10 truckloads of equipment from a recently completed HDD project involving wetland, river and interstate-highway crossings in Illinois to upstate New York and began site preparation on the two areas on the eastern and western banks of the Hudson where drilling would initiate.
+In October, SEDD mobilized 10 truckloads of equipment from a recently completed HDD project involving wetland, river and interstate-highway crossings in Illinois to upstate New York and began site preparation on the two areas on the eastern and western banks of the Hudson where drilling for the natural gas pipeline would initiate.
 SEDD stabilized the area with matting and planking, which also helps to prevent erosion.

 HDD technology makes crossing rivers, highways and other areas cost efficient and practical although the process by its very nature is a muddy business.
 The pit in which the drill head enters the earth and into which the piping is fed resembles nothing so much as a large hog wallow.